-I suppose we could apply that thinking to land use and recreation.
+We suppose we could apply that thinking to land use and recreation.
 Can we forgive those who trash our reputations (via our means of recreating)?
 Can we learn to “love” our neighbor when they want us thrown off public land?
 Do we turn the other cheek when some vocal minority group uses bad science, lots of money, and many brainwashed, partially informed volunteers to advocate and pursue their form of personal self-interest to the detriment of us?

 Being outside with someone you love is always rewarding

 Occasionally, our own peers can be some pretty poor examples of our form of recreation too.
-We have all seen a sampling of snowmobilers, dirt bikers, four wheelers, or whomever, doing things that we would just as soon they did not do.
+We have all seen a sampling of snowmobilers, dirt bikers, four-wheelers, or whomever, doing things that we would just as soon they did not do.
 Do we forgive them?

 Do we forgive special interest radical enviro groups that do not live up to their own deals?
-Do we still attempt to compromise with folks that have backstabbed us before?
+Do we still attempt to compromise with folks that have back-stabbed us before?

-I am an optimist in a lot of ways.
-I still believe we can find peaceful co-existence with some enviro groups; not all, but some.
-I am willing to compromise where it makes sense and is critically necessary; but not just for the sake of compromising.
-In any disagreement, all sides must be willing to give; or the middle ground is never achieved.
-On the other hand, I can be a very unforgiving person when someone blatantly breaks the rules or “cheats” me!
+We are optimists in a lot of ways.
+We still believe we can find peaceful co-existence with some enviro groups; not all, but some.
+We are willing to compromise where it makes sense and is critically necessary; but not just for the sake of compromising — and certainly not if all is means is that we keep losing access!

-Our advice to you, if you were looking for any, is to take the world as you see it, and evaluate it on a case by case basis – especially in our land use, modern jeeper world.
+Our advice to you, if you were looking for any, is to take the world as you see it, and evaluate it on a case by case basis – especially in our land use, ModernJeeper world.
 Each person/group you deal with is deserving of a fair chance – at least one; but certainly, deserving of your personal evaluation and not that of the rumor mill.
+Look at each situation with a fair eye; then make a choice and go for the gusto – whichever way you need to.

-My final suggestion in this “love month” is simple.
-Each time you see a peer do something you know is unethical, I suggest you take immediate and direct action to let them know how you feel about it and what the right way should be.
+Each time you encounter a group that breaks the rules or cheats you, we suggest you deal with it head on and let them know.
 Do what is right.
-Each time you encounter a group that breaks the rules or cheats you, I suggest you deal with it head on and let them know.
-Do what is right.
-Am I suggesting that you learn to always “love” and “forgive”?
+Are we suggesting that you learn to always “love” and forgive?
 Not exactly.
-I am suggesting that you not just “let” things happen in this world around you.
+We are suggesting that you not just “let” things happen in this world around you.
 Make something happen.
 Take a stand and believe in something (to do with your recreation) and do what is right.